Northampton and Peterborough Railway

 The Northampton and Peterborough Railway was an early railway promoted by the London and Birmingham Railway (L&BR) to run from a junction at Blisworth on the L&BR main line to Northampton and Peterborough, in England.
 The construction of the line was authorised by Parliament in 1843 and the 47 mile line opened in 1845.
-The line largely followed the river Nene, and for economy of construction, it had many level crossings with intersecting roads, rather than bridges.
+The line largely followed the river Nene, and for the economy of construction, it had many level crossings with intersecting roads, rather than bridges.
 In 1846 the L&BR joined with other companies, together forming the London and North Western Railway (LNWR).

 The line ran through largely agricultural terrain, and it never developed as much as later, neighbouring main line railways.
 It closed to ordinary passenger traffic in 1964, and closed completely in 1972.
 A part of it has since been reopened as the Nene Valley Railway heritage line.

 Beginnings

 First main line, and the Peterborough branch

 The London and Birmingham Railway (L&BR) opened its main line on 17 September 1838, passing from Roade to Rugby to the west of Northampton.
 The people of Northampton saw that they were at a commercial and economic disadvantage not having a railway station in their town, and following a public meeting on 8 March 1838, they petitioned the L&BR to provide a branch line to their town.
 After consideration the L&BR considered that a branch line from Blisworth to Northampton and Peterborough would be advantageous, by connecting Peterborough into their system, as well as the intervening agricultural terrain.
 Peterborough was an important and expanding regional centre, although the route from London via Blisworth would be very circuitous.
 At this early date the advantages of having a railway connection were so considerable, that few reflected on the lengthy and roundabout route.

-The proposal for the branch line went to the 1843 session of Parliament and the authorising Act was passed on 4 July 1843.
+The proposal for the branch line went to the 1843 session of Parliament and the London and Birmingham Railway (Northampton and Peterborough Branch) Act 1843 (6 & 7 Vict. c. lxiv) was passed on 4 July 1843.
 Robert Stephenson was the engineer of the line; work started in March 1844.
 The line was to leave the L&BR main line at Blisworth and descend considerably to Northampton.
 After that the line was to follow the River Nene on an easy alignment all the way to Peterborough.
-Stephenson’s design involved 26 level crossings, 13 river bridges and a short tunnel at Wansford.
+Stephenson's design involved 26 level crossings, 13 river bridges and a short tunnel at Wansford.

 At the same time the Eastern Counties Railway was building a branch line from Ely to Peterborough.
-The Great Northern Railway ad not yet been formed, and therefore the ECR and the L&BR discussed building a joint station, but the ECR turned this idea down.
+The Great Northern Railway had not yet been formed so the possibility of a station on a north–south axis was not pursued; the ECR and the L&BR discussed building a joint station, but the ECR turned this idea down.
 Instead it would build a Peterborough station (and an extension of the line for 600 yards beyond it) and allow the L&BR to use it.